pickleball and pickle

 pickleball

-The group decided to play badminton on an old badminton court, but couldn’t find a shuttlecock or racquet to play with.
-Improvising, they decided to play with pingpong paddles and a plastic ball instead.
-This was the start of Pickleball.
+The group decided to play badminton on an old badminton court, but they couldn’t find a shuttlecock or racquet.
+Improvising, they chose some ping pong paddles and a plastic ball to play with instead.
+This was the start of pickleball as we know it today.

-Because of how much Joel and Bill, with their kids enjoyed the game, they decided to make the first permanent pickleball court in the backyard of Pritchard’s neighbor and friend, Bob O’Brian.
-If you’re wondering
+Because of how much everyone—kids included—enjoyed the game, they decided to make the first permanent pickleball court in the backyard of Pritchard’s neighbor and friend, Bob O’Brian.
+This dedicated court marked the transition of pickleball from a family game to a new sport, which eventually evolved into the nationwide craze it is today.

 History of Pickles

-On the other hand, Pickles had an earlier start some 4,000 years ago when Mesopotamians started preserving cucumbers in acidic brine.
-While the cucumbers did end up preserved, their taste would also alter as it absorbed the acidic juices.
+Pickles, on the other hand, had a much earlier start.
+Some 4,000 years ago, Mesopotamians started experimenting with preserving their cucumbers in acidic brine.
+While the cucumbers did end up being preserved, their taste would also alter as they absorbed the acidic juices.

 pickles